MCP server

 |---|---|

-inspectIntegration | Read-only project snapshot — manifest, spec, generated-file hashes, dependency list, plus the basedOn freshness token.
-Run before every updateSpec or generateConsumer. |
+inspectIntegration | Read-only project snapshot — manifest, generated-file hashes, dependency list, connection-page config.
+Run before manual edits to understand current state. |

-validateIntegration | Whole-project correctness check — spec, files, manifest, dependencies, permissions, handler coverage, bootstrap wiring.
+validateIntegration | Whole-project correctness check — manifest, generated files, dependency declared, permissions cover declared capabilities, bootstrap calls ExtentosGlasses.create(...), toolchain versions, foreground-service hints for continuous-capture flows.
 The pre-test gate. |

 5. Simulation (4 tools)